-Embroidery styles are one of the highlights of ofIndian artistic traditions.
+Embroidery styles are one of the highlights of Indian artistic traditions.
 The old Indian fashion comprises such a huge variety of fabrics, threads, stitches, and motifs that a person interested in it would simply be left awestruck in the end.
 The embroidery styles, exclusive of each region give a very good brief about the richness of the country and the hard work of the communities who have been practicing them for generations.

 The thin strips of gold or silver ribbons are hand-stitched on the patterns or motifs made on the fabric.
-The embroidery is famous of Rajasthan and typically found over lehengas, odhnis, sarees, shawls, and even turbans.
+The embroidery is famous in Rajasthan and is typically found in lehengas, odhani, sarees, shawls, dupattas, kurtas, ethnic wear, and even turbans.

 Said to exist from the time of Rigveda, the zardozi embroidery is not of some particular region or state, rather it is known as embroidery of India.
 In this embroidery, the craftsmen fill in the elaborate designs with gold and silver threads.
 The magnificence is amplified when pearls and precious stones are added further.
 However, because of the scarcity of metals, the copper wire with gold and silver finish is used nowadays.